dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 What address should you use for the base address of the direct map?
 Well you can put it at the lowest address in the higher half, which depends on how many levels of page tables you have.
 For 4 level paging this will `0xffff'8000'0000'0000`.

 While recursive paging only requires using a single page table entry at the highest level, a direct map consumes a decent chunk of address space.
 A direct map is also more flexible as it allows the kernel to access arbitrary parts of physical memory as needed.
 Direct mapping is only really possible in 64-bit kernels due to the large address space made available, 32-bit kernels should opt to use recursive mapping to reduce the amount of address space used.

+The real potential of this tecnique will unveil when we have multiple address spaces to handle.
+Where the kernel may need to update data in different address spaces (especially the paging data structures), in this case using the direct map it can access any data in any address space, by only knowing it's physical address

 ### Troubleshooting